Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Introduction

 \section{Introduction}

 In classical reinforcement learning (RL), rational agents make decisions to maximize their expected cumulative rewards through interaction with their environment.
-This paradigm has largely been prescribed by the expected utility theory model which has dominated decision making.
-Besides this risk-neutral setting, risk-seeking and risk-averse behaviors can also be individually modelled within the same expected utility maximization paradigm by considering the expectation of a modified utility function as a policy optimization objective (see e.g. \cite{prashanth-fu22ftml} for a recent survey).
+This paradigm is primarily guided by expected utility theory, which has long been the dominant framework for decision-making under risk.
+Within this framework, agents are generally considered to be risk-neutral; however, risk-seeking and risk-averse behaviors can also be modeled by modifying the utility function, thereby adjusting the policy optimization objective (see e.g. \citet{prashanth-fu22ftml,biswas-borkar23survey,bauerle-jaskiewicz24overview} for recent surveys).\\